 Theresa May’s government found in contempt of parliament

-British MPs pass motion over publication of full legal advice on Brexit deal with EU
+British PM opens five days of debate on Brexit deal as MPs pass motion over legal advice

 MPs in the House of Commons prepare to announce the result of a vote on whether Theresa May’s government is in contempt of parliament.
 Photograph: PA Wire

-British prime minister Theresa May’s government has been found in contempt of parliament for refusing to release its full legal advice on her deal with the EU on the UK’s exit from the bloc.
+British prime minister Theresa May’s government has been found in contempt of parliament for refusing to release its full legal advice on the prime minister’s deal with the EU on the UK’s exit from the bloc.

 The vote also orders the immediate publication of the “final and full” legal advice on the Brexit deal.